rickardlindberg/rickardlindberg.me/writing/agdpp-demo-and-game-idea/index.template.markdown

 There, now the code more accurately represent the ideas that we have in our minds about this game.

+I forget to mention anything about testing.
+(For the complete workflow, check out the video.)
+But here is what the test for the balloon shooter looks like
+now:

+$:output:python:
+"""
+I draw the initial scene of the game which consists of a balloon and an arrow and quit when the user closes the window.

+>>> loop = GameLoop.create_null(
+...     events=[
+...         [],
+...
+[GameLoop.create_event_user_closed_window()],
+...     ]
+... )
+>>> events = loop.track_events()
+>>> BalloonShooter(loop).run()
+>>> events
+GAMELOOP_INIT =>
+    resolution: (1280, 720)
+    fps: 60
+CLEAR_SCREEN =>
+DRAW_CIRCLE =>
+    x: 50
+    y: 50
+    radius: 40
+    color: 'red'
+DRAW_CIRCLE =>
+    x: 500
+    y: 500
+    radius: 10
+    color: 'blue'
+DRAW_CIRCLE =>
+    x: 500
+    y: 520
+    radius: 15
+    color: 'blue'
+DRAW_CIRCLE =>
+    x: 500
+    y: 540
+    radius: 20
+    color: 'blue'
+GAMELOOP_QUIT =>
+"""
+$:END

+We both changed the description, becasue we have a balloon shooter now, not a generic game, and added checks for it drawing both the balloon and the arrow.

+It might be too specific to assert on exact coordinates here.
+We have to visually inspect the output and see if we think it looks good.
+That's what I did here.
+And when I was happy, I copied the coordinates into the test.

 ## Summary